SJECollins/ci-pp1-hoggy-hospital/README.md

 #### Hero Image - index.html
 - The hero section contains a large image of a hedgehog overlaid by the title of the website and organisation.
 - The title features an ease-in transition when the page loads to draw the users eye.
-- The section contains a call-to-action contact button below the title.
-Although the contact page is easily visible on the navigation bar, the button being immediately displayed in the header means the user can find contact information quickly.
-The button is styled in a dark red colour taken from the hero image itself with text in white.
-On hover, the button's colour scheme is inverted.
+- The section contains a call-to-action contact link-button below the title.
+Although the contact page is easily visible on the navigation bar, the CTA being immediately displayed in the header means the user can find contact information quickly.
+The CTA is styled in a dark red colour taken from the hero image itself with text in white.
+On hover, the colour scheme is inverted.

   ![Index Hero](readme-docs/hog-hosp-hero.webp)

 #### About Section
 - The about section features three short paragraphs of text giving the user an introduction to the organisation.
 These paragraphs are intentionally short so as not to overload the user with information immediately on arrival and to encourage the user to keep reading.
 - The section is styled such that on large screens the paragraphs display as a row, but wrap to fit beneath each other on smaller devices.
 - The text contains inline links to the How To Help page and Contact Us page, where appropriate.
-These are styled in the same dark red colour as the CTA button in the Hero section.
+These are styled in the same dark red colour as the CTA link-button in the Hero section.

 #### Why Help Hedgehogs Section
 - This section provides information to the user about the reasons animals come into the care of the organisation.
 This serves to provide motivation for the user to become emotionally invested in the work the organisation undertakes.